arkency/posts/posts/2017-09-14-physical-separation-in-rails-apps.md

 Anyway, Rails engines can be perfectly used as a physical separation of the domain bounded contexts.
 If you don't mind the dependency on Rails (for the physical separation mechanism) here, then that's a good option.

-This approach is recommended by our friends from Pivotal, they call it [Component-Based Rails Applications](http://shageman.github.io/cbra.info/).
+It's worth noting that gems and engines were chosen as the physical separation by our friends from Pivotal, they call it [Component-Based Rails Applications](http://shageman.github.io/cbra.info/).

 # Microservices